 Although we don’t yet know the role hormones play in ADHD, we do know that puberty may be different for kids with the disorder than those without it.
 Parents should be aware that:

-- Your child’s peers may start to become less patient with his ADHD behaviors, raising the odds that he could be isolated or bullied.
+- Your child’s peers may start to become less patient with their ADHD behaviors, raising the odds that they could be isolated or bullied.

 - Weight gain in puberty could require a change in ADHD medications.